thekevinscott/dataset-tutorial-for-image-classification/README.md

 ## Populating your dataset

-Shoot for 80% training data to 20% validation data.
+A good rule of thumb is 80% training data to 20% validation data.

 Some reference links: